 Want to get to know the Czech Republic?
-Go on the fantastic NYU day and overnight trips!
-We usually offer 15-20 trips - all free.
-The trips are one of the best ways to learn about Czech culture and Central European history, as well as make new friends in the NYU Prague program.
+Then don't miss out on the fantastic, FREE NYU day and overnight trips.
+We offer 15-20 trips - learn about Czech culture and history and make new friends!

-We always offer several "cultural immersion trips" -trips with smaller groups, usually led by a professor or local expert, which let students explore aspects of the Czech society in an interactive way.
-In past semesters, our students have met Roma activities, helped rebuild a century old brewery, and visited village high schools.
+Some are "cultural immersion trips" -trips with smaller groups, usually led by a professor or local expert, which explore Czech society in an interactive way.
+Our students have met Roma activities, helped rebuild a century old brewery, visited village high schools, and much more.

 "From the swans, to the castle, right to the picturesque village, Český Krumlov might be the most beautiful place I've seen in the Czech Republic.
 Every winding street is more stunning than the last.

 On the tour of the castle, we saw rooms not open to the public, and even had the chance to play with rain machines at the theater!
 There was also plenty of downtime, and there's nothing quite like sitting by the river sipping hot wine and downing coffee with friends.
 Climbing up the castle tower was downright terrifying because those stairs just get thinner and thinner but worth it.
 The view is breathtaking and all of us iPhone photographers loved it.
 It was a very easy going time all in all; everyone on the trip bonded and we're all firm friends now.
 We had a chance to really get to know and go out with the RAs and, well, now it's pretty cool having Czech friends.
 The Český Krumlov trip was a ton of fun." - Nick Blatt, student

 A day hike to the highest mountain of the Czech Republic Sněžka (1602m) situated on the east side of Giant Mountains, directly on the border with Poland.
 It has an unforgettable view of Czech and Polish lands.